In this page

 If you use Git, but not Bitbucket Server, see the general Git guide instead.

 Working with Bitbucket Server commit policies

-Bitbucket Server builds on the top of the Git version control system, extending that with repository, user and permission management capabilities, workflows and other high level functionality.
-Therefore, everything written in the Git guide also applies when using Bitbucket Server.
+Bitbucket Server builds on the top of the Git version control system, extending that with repository-, user- and permission management capabilities and with other high-level functionality.
+Therefore, everything written in the general Git guide also applies to Git repositories managed by Bitbucket Server.

-In any case, make absolutely sure you read the Git guide.
+In both cases, make absolutely sure you read the Git guide.
 It explains fixing rejected commits, working with Git features (branching, merging, rebasing, tagging, cherry-picking) and helps to resolve common problems.